Kattenelvis/Obsidian-Vault-master/Book Idea (AI Safety textbook)/Alignment.md

 # Satisfisers AI that doesn't try to hard.
 	They have an easy time becoming maximisers though due to gaining more utility by increasing it's credence that it is satisficing.

+# Ontology change --> Value change

+Cite that paper here

+Let's say you value flowers.
+More flower = more good.
+Here's a tulip 🌷.
+But what about venus fly trap?
+Mushroom?
+Edge-cases and fuzziness of objects and object demarcation for familial resemblences on what counts as flower or not can change.

+$O_1 \rightarrow O_2$

+As such, what is valued can drift over time.
+Value drift as a due to ontology shift is plausible.

+# Corrigibility, Explainability, Truthful, Interpretable AI

+In recent years, in AI safety research there have been a rise in research programs aimed at creating AI that is corrigible (machine unlearning) explainable (explain why it takes actions or says something, giving justification) truthful (and honest) and interpretable.

+## Truthful

+For instance, by building an truth maximiser, one may be able to achieve building an [oracle].

+Perhaps truthful AI, accompanied by deontic logic, should be forced to be honest (a kantian maxim enforced on the bot).

+AI research converging upon the transformer architecture [Transformer (machine learning model) - Wikipedia](https://en.wikipedia.org/wiki/Transformer_(machine_learning_model))

+# Orthogonality Thesis

+If Orthogonality thesis is true:
+We should submit to its higher values.
+Humanities values would then clearly be, below the true values.

+Atleast if moral realism is true, and motivational internalism is true.

+Given that I would give a low probability on them, I'd say that it's not looking good for this prospect.